nikhil-sharma710/comet-analyzer/README.md

 $ curl localhost:5014/jobs -d ‘{“min_au”: “<minimum AU value>”, “max_au”: “<maximum AU value>”, “num_bins”, “<number of bins>”}’ -H “Content-Type: application/json”
 ```

-For `minimum AU value` and `maximum AU value`, look at the data to see what values would be appropriate for these inputs. and `<number of bins>`,
+For `minimum AU value` and `maximum AU value`, look at the data to see what values would be appropriate for these inputs and `<number of bins>`,

 To download the histogram image, use the following command: